-To analyse the relationship and its influence in determining the intention and aspiration to choose farming, correlation test was run using SPSS software was used for determining the opinion of JJK training.
+To analyse the relationship between the opinion and intention and aspiration to choose farming, correlation test was run using SPSS software.
+This help in understanding how the opinion towards JJK, influences the intention to take farming as occupation and aspiration towards farming.

-Table 1.0: List of Variables
+Table 1: List of Variables